bonni208/Business_Ethics/Business_Ethics.md

 This is inspiration taken from the life of Christian author Rachel Held Evans, who sadly passed away in her late 30s.
 Her legacy lives on, in terms of inviting us to think seriously about what we believe and be open to changing our minds.
 She had a sign hanging above her writing desk that said those same words, representative of her vulnerability in spending time and being in relationship with people who thought differently than she did about important issues in the world.

+You are also likely to notice that I enjoy laughing and having fun.
+As Christopher P. Long says:

+> Joy is at the heart of all meaningful work.

+My hope is that we'll take our character seriously and the call to love our neighbors, while not taking ourselves too seriously (leaving room for growth and humility).
+May I be a person who models that right along with each of you.
+May you take the radical step of deciding each week that you're going to show up for the work in this class.
+If we do that together, it's quite possible we could leave changed people.

-## How this class works
+## 00 How this class works

 Speaking of showing up for the work, that's something that's important for you to do in this class.
 Yet, the act of showing up might look quite different, depending on your unique context and preferences.
-This isn't an easy class (at least that's what I've been told), but it is one that provides radical flexibility, in terms of how you can show up.
+This isn't an easy class (at least that's what I've been told), but it is one that provides radical flexibility, in terms of how and when you can show up.

+### 00.01 The space-time continuum: Synchronous and asynchronous attendance

+Ok.
+Not really.
+I'm not actually going to be teaching anything about the space-time continuum in this course.
+If you're interested in that topic, you're going to want to take a different class.
+Or, [watch a video with Neil deGrasse Tyson explaining it a gazillion times better than I'll ever do](https://youtu.be/SJhovNXqH6A?si=cvVoZmYg39ja3BR7).

+However, I do want to share how this class works, in terms of the 'time' that class is held each week.
+In a normal class, you walk into a classroom and the professor 'marks' you as present.
+Sometimes there are points associated with you entering the room (and staying there).
+Sometimes, you have more autonomy for determining when it makes sense for you to attend.

+In our class, we have Zoom sessions, which are somewhat like a normal class, in that they have a start time and an end time.
+However, there's also an option for you to not participate in those, but to otherwise demonstrate your having 'shown up' for class that week.

 **Navigate the course**